biya-coin/biyaliquid-docs/.gitbook/developers-native/wallets/strategy.md

 }

 export interface EthereumWalletStrategyArgs {
-  chainId: ChainId; // the Biyachain chain id evmOptions?: WalletStrategyEvmOptions; // optional, needed only if you are using Ethereum native wallets disabledWallets?: Wallet[]; // optional, needed if you wanna disable some wallets for being instantiated wallet?: Wallet; // optional, the initial wallet selected (defaults to Metamask if `evmOptions` are passed and Keplr if they are not)
+  chainId: ChainId; // the Biya Chain chain id evmOptions?: WalletStrategyEvmOptions; // optional, needed only if you are using Ethereum native wallets disabledWallets?: Wallet[]; // optional, needed if you wanna disable some wallets for being instantiated wallet?: Wallet; // optional, the initial wallet selected (defaults to Metamask if `evmOptions` are passed and Keplr if they are not)